 Cottagemixtape.com found the Trooper Beer at a Chedraui (more or less Mexican Walmart).
 The store despite being a chain, had a pretty impressive supply of different beers.
 However, in Mexico for the liquors like mezcal and tequila you may be better of going to specialty stores.
-But for your average beer fair not a bad place to pick up party supplies.
-Mexico loves beer and because they are a latin country, for some reason, it is in their DNA to love Iron Maiden.
+But for your average beer fare, it is not a bad place to pick up ‘party supplies’.
+Mexico loves beer and because they are a latin country, for some reason, it is in their DNA to also love Iron Maiden.
 So it was a pleasant, but not a total surprise to come across Robinson’s Trooper Premium British Beer.
-It is no longer available in Canada (LCBO) so we thought that despite being on vacation we should put in “work” and review it.
+It is no longer available in Canada through the LCBO, so we thought that despite being on vacation, we should put in “work” and review it.

 Iron Maiden are arguably one of the greatest, most enduring Heavy Metal acts of all time, from their early NWOBHM scene to the world stage.
 The charismatic frontman Bruce Dickinson has a reputation of being this Renaissance man, jack-of-all-trades, take no “Prisoners” type and Iron Maiden themselves, armed with loveable mascot Eddie, never shy away from merchandise.
 So it only makes sense, being good British blokes, that Iron Maiden should have their own beer, but how does it taste?

 Try Our Beer Tasting Score Card for judging!